-Set in the magnificent Grampians foothills, Grade A-listed Craig Castle was built in the 16th century for Scotland's powerful Gordon family and remained their home for more than 300 years.
+Set in the magnificent Grampians foothills, Grade A-listed Craig Castle was built in the 16th century for one of Scotland’s most powerful families, and remained their home for more than 300 years.

-Set in a particularly scenic spot at the foothills of the Grampians, Craig Castle dates back from the 16th century.
 While it’s been in the Barlas family for several generations, it was originally built by the powerful Gordon clan, who used it as their stronghold for several centuries.
 Now, it’s seeking a new owner — and the closing date for the sale has been set for 5th November.

 The Gordons’ first claim to fame was assisting Malcolm III Canmore’s forces in defeating Macbeth at Lumphanan in 1057 but, by the time Craig Castle was finished in 1548, the family had amassed many more accolades.